Lercher/CocoR/Readme.md

 ## Autocomplete Information
-If the switch -ac is set, the generator produces a parser that records to any parsed terminal symbol all alternative terminal symbols that would be valid instead of the actually parsed token.
+If the switch -ac is set, the generator produces a parser, that records for any parsed terminal symbol all alternative terminal symbols, that would be valid instead of the actually parsed token.

 ### Find Symbol Declaration